Tyndall strengthens readiness through team sports

+For U.S. Airmen across the globe, maintaining a fitness regime can take shape in a variety of ways.
+For some Airmen, this could be individual training such as weightlifting, rock climbing or marathon running.
+However, for some Tyndall Airmen this looks like participating in Tyndall’s varsity sports team program.

-This graphic was created using Adobe Photoshop at Tyndall Air Force Base, Florida, Jan.
-30, 2024.
-This photo illustration graphic was designed to showcase Tyndall’s varsity sports program.
-The program is open to Department of Defense ID cardholders of all skill levels and gives them the opportunity to compete at a high level of competition in basketball, soccer, and volleyball.
-(U.S. Air Force graphic by Senior Airman Zachary Nordheim)
+This program is open to Department of Defense ID cardholders of all skill levels and gives them the opportunity to compete at a high level of competition in basketball, soccer and volleyball.
+Members who participate have the opportunity to travel to other installations and represent the 325th Checkertail legacy, no matter the sport.

+“Having relationships with teammates in the work place makes for a good bond,” said Tech.
+Sgt.
+Jordan Wyman, 325th Maintenance Group unit security manager.
+“Traveling to other bases and representing our home station allows us to put our best on display.”

+Practices are typically held two to three times a week, and members dedicate themselves to maximizing their training by being effective in their sports fundamentals and communication.
+These teams can develop a positive impact on morale and foster camaraderie through these group trainings.

 |Date Taken: